vendia/blog/pages/use-case-compliance.md

           **Travel**

-          Ensure ATI compliance and customer privacy as data is shared across partners, providers, and programs.
+          Ensure ATI compliance and customer privacy as data is shared across unique and industry-wide partners, providers, and programs.
         wrapTheColumnInACard: false
   - type: MediaWithText
     mediaPosition: right